What Is Covered by Standard Homeowners Insurance?

-A standard homeowners insurance policy includes four essential types of coverage.
-They include:
+Most standard homeowners insurance policies include four essential types of coverage:

-- Additional living expenses in the event you are temporarily unable to live in your home because of a fire or other insured disaster.
+- Additional living expenses if you are temporarily unable to live in your home because of an insured disaster

-This part of your policy pays to repair or rebuild your home if it is damaged or destroyed by fire, hurricane, hail, lightning or other disaster listed in your policy.
+Your homeowners policy pays to repair or rebuild your home if it is damaged or destroyed by fire, hurricane, hail, lightning or other disasters listed in your policy.
 It will not pay for damage caused by a flood, earthquake or routine wear and tear.
-When purchasing coverage for the structure of your home, it is important to buy enough to rebuild your home.
+When purchasing coverage for the structure of your home, remember this simple guideline: Purchase enough coverage to rebuild your home.

-Most standard policies also cover structures that are detached from your home such as a garage, tool shed or gazebo.
-Generally, these structures are covered for about 10% of the amount of insurance you have on the structure of your home.
-If you need more coverage, talk to your insurance agent about purchasing more insurance.
+Most policies also cover detached structures such as a garage, tool shed or gazebo—generally for about 10 percent of the amount of insurance you have on the structure of your home.

-Your furniture, clothes, sports equipment and other personal items are covered if they are stolen or destroyed by fire, hurricane or other insured disaster.
-Most companies provide coverage for 50% to 70% of the amount of insurance you have on the structure of your home.
-So if you have $100,000 worth of insurance on the structure of your home, you would have between $50,000 to $70,000 worth of coverage for your belongings.
+Your furniture, clothes, sports equipment and other personal items are covered if they are stolen or destroyed by fire, hurricane or other insured disasters.
+The coverage is generally 50 to 70 percent of the insurance on the structure of your home.
 The best way to determine if this is enough coverage is to conduct a home inventory.

-This part of your policy includes off-premises coverage.
-This means that your belongings are covered anywhere in the world, unless you have decided against off-premises coverage.
-Some companies limit the amount to 10% of the amount of insurance you have for your possessions.
-You have up to $500 of coverage for unauthorized use of your credit cards.
+Personal belongings coverage includes items stored off-premises— this means you are covered anywhere in the world.
+Some companies limit the amount to 10 percent of the amount of insurance you have for your possessions.
+You also have up to $500 of coverage for unauthorized use of your credit cards.

-Expensive items like jewelry, furs and silverware are covered, but there are usually dollar limits if they are stolen.
-Generally, you are covered for between $1,000 to $2,000 for all of your jewelry and furs.
-To insure these items to their full value, purchase a special personal property endorsement or floater and insure the item for it's appraised value.
-Coverage includes “accidental disappearance,” meaning coverage if you simply lose that item.
-And there is no deductible.
+Expensive items like jewelry, furs, art, collectibles and silverware are covered, but there are usually dollar limits if they are stolen.
+To insure these items to their full value, purchase a special personal property endorsement or floater and insure the item for its officially appraised value.

-Trees, plants and shrubs are also covered under standard homeowners insurance.
-Generally you are covered for 5% of the insurance on the house—up to about $500 per item.
-Perils covered are theft, fire, lightning, explosion, vandalism, riot and even falling aircraft.
-They are not covered for damage by wind or disease.
+Trees, plants and shrubs are also covered under standard homeowners insurance—generally for about $500 per item.
+Trees and plants are not covered for damage by wind or disease.

 3. Liability protection

 Liability covers you against lawsuits for bodily injury or property damage that you or family members cause to other people.
 It also pays for damage caused by your pets.
-So, if your son, daughter or dog accidentally ruins your neighbor’s expensive rug, you are covered.
-However, if they destroy your rug, you are not covered.
+So, if your son, daughter or dog accidentally ruins a neighbor’s expensive rug, you are covered.
+(However, if they destroy your rug, you’re out of luck.)

-The liability portion of your policy pays for both the cost of defending you in court and any court awards—up to the limit of your policy.
-You are also covered not just in your home, but anywhere in the world.
+The liability portion of your policy pays for both the cost of defending you in court and any court awards—up to the limit stated in your policy documents.

-Your policy also provides no-fault medical coverage.
-In the event a friend or neighbor is injured in your home, he or she can simply submit medical bills to your insurance company.
+Your policy also provides no-fault medical coverage, so if a friend or neighbor is injured in your home, he or she can simply submit medical bills to your insurance company.
 This way, expenses are paid without a liability claim being filed against you.
-You can generally get $1,000 to $5,000 worth of this coverage.
-It does not, however, pay the medical bills for your family or your pet.
+It does not, however, pay the medical bills for your own family or your pet.

-This pays the additional costs of living away from home if you cannot live there due to damage from a fire, storm or other insured disaster.
-It covers hotel bills, restaurant meals and other expenses, over and above your customary living expenses, incurred while your home is being rebuilt.
+ALE pays the additional costs of living away from home if you cannot live there due to damage from a an insured disaster.
+It covers hotel bills, restaurant meals and other costs, over and above your usual living expenses, incurred while your home is being rebuilt.

-If you rent out part of your house, ALE coverage also reimburses you for the rent that you would have collected from your tenant if your home had not been destroyed.
+If you rent out part of your house, ALE also covers you for the rent that you would have collected from your tenant if your home had not been destroyed.